 Conducting research and development is central to our business model.
 We have invested and expect to continue to invest significant time and capital in our research and development operations.
-Our research and development expenses were \$25.6 million, \$13.4 million, and \$9.2 million for the years ended December 31, 2015, 2014, and 2013 respectively.
-We plan to increase our research and development expenses for the foreseeable future as we continue our ongoing Phase 3 clinical trial for Twirla and subsequently advance the development of our other product candidates.
+Our research and development expenses were \$20.9 million, \$25.6 million, and \$13.4 million for the years ended December 31, 2016, 2015, and 2014, respectively.
+In 2017, we expect the expenses associated with the SECURE clinical trial to decrease as we complete the close-out activities associated with the trial, and no additional clinical trials are planned at this time.
+During 2017, we expect to increase activities related to equipment qualification and validation of our commercial manufacturing process as we continue to prepare for the commercialization of Twirla.